 Daily Policy Digest

-|Health Services Accounts for 30 Percent of all Services Growth
+|Health Services Half of GDP Growth